spookterfr/Phoenix-UNIFY/README.md

 ## And the Apps?

-We currently (as of 8/13/26) are working to replace StudenVue, Outlook, Valley Metro and Nutrislice.
+We currently (as of 8/13/26) are working to replace StudenVue, Valley Metro and Nutrislice.

 ## Why?